 - How headlines, clarity, and expert sourcing impacts engagement?

 Having written for half of top 20 U.S. media and dozens of Fortune 500 companies over the last 10 years, I’m in a good position to answers those questions and more in an enlightening, entertaining, and prescriptive keynote presentation, on-site workshop, breakout session, or video conference.
-Prices start at $500/per attendee or remotely at $275/hour.
+Please email me for custom pricing.

 Thanks for considering me.